acrolinx/sidebar-sdk-java/README.md

 git push
 ```

-	If your build on Travis was successful,
-	a new snapshot version will be automatically available via the [Maven snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/com/acrolinx/client/sidebar-sdk/).

 2. Once you tested your new features, remove the snapshot from the `currentVersion` property in the `gradle.properties` file.

 3. Commit and push your changes.
 If all goes right, the artifact is released to